 If you prefer sleeping in a local hostel or a farmer's house, you certainly can without extra charge.
 However, on a raining day with thunder storm in summer or with snow in cold winter, we'll only overnight in a local hotel for safe.
 Temperature on the Wall is usually 10 degree Celsius lower than the ground.

-Jiankou-Mutianyu-Beijing (B, L. 3-4 hours of hiking)
+Day 2: Jiankou-Mutianyu-Beijing (B, L., 4 hours of hiking)

 First thing to do today is to watch the magnificent sunrise in early morning.
-After a hearty breakfast (You can have your breakfast delivered to the watchtower and enjoy your Great Wall breakfast for just RMB 100/person.
-See photo on the right.) with eggs, bread, milk etc., we'll drive to Jiankou and start hiking at Jiankou for Mutianyu.
+After a brief breakfast, we'll drive to Jiankou and start hiking at Jiankou for Mutianyu.
 The Great Wall at Jiankou is located in the district of Huairou, about 80km/50 northeast of Beijing.
-You'll get to a village called Xizaizhi at the bottom of Jiankou Great Wall.
-In order to hike on Jiankou, first we have to climb up a path for about 60 minutes to reach the Great Wall.
-Our hike today will take about 4 hours and will cover 10km/ 6 miles.
+You'll get to a village called Xizaizhi at the bottom of

 The Jiankou section is known for its ruggedness and wild beauty, and you will be in awe of the marvelous views it affords.
 As soon as we reach Jiankou we will see a deserted watchtower that gives you a panoramic view of the entire valley.
 In the early morning the view is priceless with its morning fog.
 This section of the wall is not well known by tourists, although if you see a picture of the Great Wall from exotic traveling magazines, chances are it is from Jiankou.
 This is the pinnacle of exotic Great Wall scenery.